2025–26 Dynamo Dresden season

-The 2025–26 season is the 73rd season in Dynamo Dresden's history and their first season back in the second-tier 2.
+The 2025–26 season was the 73rd season in Dynamo Dresden's history and their first season back in the second-tier 2.
 Bundesliga after three seasons in the 3.
 Liga.

 Background

 Manager Thomas Stamm was appointed in May 2024, having previously managed SC Freiburg II.
 In his debut season at the club, they won promotion back to the 2.
 Bundesliga following a second placed finish in the 3.
 Liga.

 Transfers

 Following the end of the 2024–25 season, Tom Berger, Philip Heise and Phillip Böhm left the club upon the expiry of their contracts, and loanees Jonas Sterner, Mika Baur and Andy Hoti returned to their parent clubs, though forward Christoph Daferner, who had been at the club on loan from 1.
 FC Nürnberg during the 2024–25 season, joined on a permanent basis for an undisclosed fee.
 Defender Alexander Rossipal was Dynamo Dresden's first new player, joining from 3.
 Liga club Hansa Rostock.
 On 26 June, defender Konrad Faber joined on loan from Swiss club FC St. Gallen, and defensive midfielder Kofi Amoako joined from VfL Wolfsburg.
 Midfielder Nils Fröling joined after the expiry of his contract with Hansa Rostock, and goalkeeper Lennart Grill joined from Bundesliga club Union Berlin.
 Midfielder Luca Herrmann joined from SC Paderborn for an undisclosed fee on 24 July.
 On 11 August, striker Vincent Vermeij joined from Fortuna Düsseldorf for an undisclosed fee.

 Young forward Marlon Faß joined from TSG Hoffenheim's under-19s, though he joined Stuttgarter Kickers on loan for the season later in the window.
 Defender Paul Lehmann also went out on loan, and joined SC Verl on a season-long loan.
 On 31 July, defender Dennis Duah joined 3.
 Liga side Energie Cottbus on a season-long loan.